-The objectives and purpose of these local laws are outline below.
+The objectives and purpose of these local laws are outlined below.

-The purpose of this local law is to provide for:
+The purpose of this local law is to:

 - control, protect and conserve the environment and maintain the amenity of the municipality